Which is the best cloud storage service for Linux? Here, we list several free cloud storage services that you can use in Linux.

 Nextcloud is a free and open-source cloud storage and collaboration platform that you can install on your own server.
 It’s not entirely free if we consider that you don’t have a server in the first place.
 But, if you have one, you don’t need to spend anything more to use Nextcloud, but only the expertise needed to configure and manage your self-hosted Nextcloud instance.

 Nextcloud is a complete collaboration platform for small and medium-sized businesses.
 Apart from the cloud storage, you can also use Nextcloud for mails, contacts, and calendars for users in your organization.

 It’s a complete productivity suite that can be hosted on your organization’s servers.
-In fact, we at It’s FOSS use Nextcloud as well.
+In fact, we at It’s FOSS used Nextcloud for our work task managements as well.